-Every year, the President sets what's called the Presidential Determination (PD), which says how many refugees, and from which countries, are allowed to come to the U.S. in that fiscal year.
+Every year, the President sets what’s called the Presidential Determination (PD), which says how many refugees, and from which countries, are allowed to come to the U.S. in that fiscal year.
 President Biden had pledged to increase the count from 15,000 last year to 62,500 refugee admissions in FY21 (125,000 in FY22 and increasing thereafter).
 After taking criticism for a proposed number that would keep admissions the same, the President announced that a new PD will be signed in May.
-With both Ariana (senior adviser to National Security Adviser Jake Sullivan) and Eric taking roles in the administration, having people with this depth of understanding about the challenges facing the U.S. Refugee Admissions Program (USRAP) in senior positions makes it more likely the proposed solutions will be implemented.
+Both Ariana (senior adviser to National Security Adviser Jake Sullivan) and Eric have taken roles in the administration.
+Having people with this depth of understanding about the challenges facing the U.S. Refugee Admissions Program (USRAP) in senior positions makes it more likely the proposed solutions will be implemented.